ManiAm/DataSpider/README.md

 ### Celery Exporter

 The celery_exporter folder includes a custom Dockerfile that builds a telemetry exporter for Celery, based on the open-source project [celery-exporter](https://github.com/danihodovic/celery-exporter).
-Designed for Prometheus integration, this exporter collects and exposes real-time Celery task metrics—such as execution counts, states, and latencies—via an HTTP endpoint on port 9808.
+Designed for Prometheus integration, this exporter collects and exposes real-time Celery task metrics - such as execution counts, states, and latencies - via an HTTP endpoint on port 9808.
 This service enables robust observability and monitoring of Celery workloads within containerized environments.

 I configured Telegraf on the host to collect metrics from the Celery Prometheus exporter and store them in InfluxDB.
 These metrics are then visualized using Grafana for real-time monitoring and analysis of Celery task performance and worker health.
 The telemetry data indicates that a single Celery worker instance is running, configured with a concurrency level of four, resulting in four active worker processes.